hamavid/brivele/src/index.md

 <p>Brivele is pronounced "BREE-veh-leh" (בריוועלע) and means "Little Letter" in Yiddish.</p>
 <p>We sometimes play as a duo, called Brief.</p>
 </div>
+<div class="reviews"><p><span class="follow" style="font-size:1.4em;">Call for Submissions: The Antifa Kugelbook</span><br/><br/>We need your help!
+This cookbook will have recipes for actual food in it (eg, kugel).
+It will also have your instructions and stories about cooking up other types of mayhem, music, and community.
+Written, drawn, and collaged submissions are all on point.
+We want this to be a collection of little letters that we send to each other as part of the making of the revolution!<br/><br/><b><span class="follow">Submit your ideas via email: info (at) brivele( dot) com by August 1st, 2020.</span></b><br/><br/>The book will be printed zine-style and sold at our shows and on Bandcamp for a sliding scale starting at the cost of printing.
+If we include your submission, we'll credit you in the book and send you 2 free copies.<br/><br/><b>Some ideas:</b><br/><b>Food</b> ~ kugel, borsht, babka, fermentation, foraging<br/><b>Activisting</b> ~ wheatpasting, stenciling, neighborhood beautification, organizing your neighbors, organizing your workplace, direct action, lockdowns<br/><b>Music</b> ~ how to play an instrument, how to start a band, how to organize/book a show</p></div>

 <!-- Begin Mailchimp Signup Form -->
 <div id='mailinglistsignup'>